Let’s work together to be the reason to keep the season.

-Our ski communities are important to us all.
-We must do our part to keep everyone healthy and safe.
+COVID-19 cases are throughout BC and has been showing up in ski resort towns.
+Our communities are important.
+We don’t want to see locals in ICU or lose the ski season.
+We must all do our part to keep everyone healthy and safe.
 Need to know how?
 Scroll below for all the details and how to find support. #SkiBCStrong

 Bill is COVID-19 Positive.